Reopening of recycling centres: frequently asked questions

 Visits to recycling centres are not one of the reasons listed and therefore the decision was taken to close the sites with the view of reviewing this decision when the lockdown was amended, or relaxed or further guidance was provided by the Government.
 The Government provided further guidance and clarity on 5 May, which stated sites could be reopened where it was safe to do so.

-Are all of the recycling centres going to reopen?
+Are all of the recycling centres in Notts reopen?

-Yes, all Recycling Centres in Nottinghamshire are now open to cars only.
+Yes, all recycling centres in Nottinghamshire are now open.

 All sites will be operating strict social distancing measures and delays are likely.